Global Conflict Resolution

 Independent Instructor

-My work has been published in the Oxford Research Encyclopedia of Politics and has been generously supported by the Institute for Humane Studies, the Cline Center for Advanced Social Research, and the Program in Arms Control & Domestic and International Security, among others.
+My work has been published in the Oxford Research Encyclopedia of Politics and has been supported by the Institute for Humane Studies, the Cline Center for Advanced Social Research, and the Program in Arms Control & Domestic and International Security, among others.

 I also hold degrees outside Political Science, including Statistics from the University of Illinois and International History from the London School of Economics.